sabariyuhendh/SDE_Tracker/replit.md

 ## User Preferences
 - Frontend-only application suitable for Vercel hosting
 - Hardcoded data instead of database connectivity
-- Consistent purple gradient styling across all components
+- Black gradient styling (no theme toggle)
 - Simple, clean interface with good user experience
-- Removed database dependencies and API complexities
+- Single-page application design (no separate routes)
+- Delete student functionality in admin panel

 ## Current Status
 The application has been successfully converted to a frontend-only implementation: